 Body image has a huge impact on our mental health, but most of the time the headlines concentrate on the effect a low body image can have on young people.
 We all know the immense pressure from Instagram on our young people to look a certain (filtered) way – big bum, teeny waist and poutable lips – but what about the rest of us?

-As with so many areas of life, the effect body image has on menopausal women is ignored.
+As with so many areas of life, the effect of menopause body image is ignored.
 Body image was a key part of this year’s Mental Health Awareness week, but the reports all focussed on the under-25s or the over-55s.
-A survey by the Mental Health Foundation discussed body image in the workplace and pregnancy and post-pregnancy, but not a word about body image and menopausal women, or how women feel about the way menopause changes their shape (looks at waist, sighs), or our feelings as we see our hair falling out or receding.
+A survey by the Mental Health Foundation discussed body image in the workplace and pregnancy and post-pregnancy, but not a word about menopause body image, or how women feel about the way menopause changes their shape (looks at waist, sighs), or our feelings as we see our hair falling out or receding.

 But that is about to change – and you can help.

-Mum-of-two Holly Young is researching this important and neglected aspect of the menopause as part of her Masters Psychology degree.
+Mum-of-two Holly Young is researching menopause body image as part of her Masters Psychology degree.

 “I’m investigating whether self-compassion, which we can learn, can help to boost positive body image or protect against negative body image during this time, with the hope that it could potentially offer women a further option of how to deal with struggles during this stage of life,” she tells me.

 “Research has been done on self-compassion in young women in relation to their body image, but, as ever, it seems that women who are menopausal or in midlife are simply not given any consideration – as if all worries or concerns we’ve ever had about our bodies magically disappear when we are no longer in our 20s or 30s.”

 Menopause has made me love my body and all it can do, but I’d be lying if I didn’t say there are times when what I see in a mirror – or a photograph – doesn’t make me sigh.